pingcap/docs-dm/en/get-started.md

 ## Setup

 We're going to deploy 3 instances of MySQL Server, and 1 instance each of pd-server, tikv-server, and tidb-server.
-Then we'll start 3 DM-master instances and 3 instances of DM-worker.
+Then we'll start 3 instances of DM-master and 3 instances of DM-worker.

 1. Install MySQL 5.7, download and extract the TiDB v4.0 and DM v2.0 packages we'll use: